MITgcm/MITgcm/doc/examples/cfc_offline/cfc_offline.rst

 A more complicated example
 --------------------------

-The last example demonstrated simple advection of a passive tracer using the offline form of the MITgcm.
+The previous example demonstrated simple advection of a passive tracer using the offline form of the MITgcm.
 Now we present a more complicated example in which the model is used to explore contamination of the global ocean through surface exposure to CFCs during the last century.